freenas/freenas-docs/userguide/storage.rst

 ~~~~~~~~~~~

 A zvol is a feature of ZFS that creates a raw block device over ZFS.
-This allows you to use a zvol as an :ref:`iSCSI` device extent.
+The zvol can be used as an :ref:`iSCSI` device extent.

 To create a zvol, select an existing ZFS volume or dataset from the
 tree then click :guilabel:`Create zvol` to open the screen shown in